RachitJain1999/Crop_prediction/README.md

  - Annual Rainfall, WPI(Wholesale Price Index) datasets are used for training the model
  - User friendly UI made by using materializecss

- Tech
+ # Tech stack
  - Python(3 or above)
  - Flask - web framework
  - Scikit-Learn - Importing Various Techniques
  - CSS - for Styling
  - Chart.js - for plotting Graphical Representaions

-Installation Guide:-
+# Installation Guide:-
 Python(3 or above) and pip needed on your system

-run these commands on cmd
+# Run these commands on cmd
  - git clone https://github.com/RachitJain1999/Crop_prediction.git
  - cd Crop_prediction
  - pip install -r requirements.txt